 We’re all aware of the saying “an ounce of prevention is worth a pound of cure”.
 When it comes to hunting, safety tips are practically uncountable.
 Regardless of what you’re on the hunt for, sticking to a few basics can help you get through initial hunting episodes and you can gradually learn from experience.

 Before you head out on your next trip, give these basic tips a read for safe hunting.

 1. Use Well Fitted Eye and Ear Protection

 Let’s face it, shooting will be loud and you can risk damaging your ears in a hunting episode.
 While it may not be sudden, you can gradually lose your hearing ability if your ears aren’t protected right.
 Coming to selecting the best ear protection, it would be a great idea to invest in electronic ear protection.

-When selecting eye protector for shooting, poly-carbonate has to be the strongest material which does not shatter with high impact sounds.
-Complete wrap around glasses is the safest option when it comes to style since they leave no gap for any kind of unwanted particles to enter your eyes.
+When selecting eye protector for shooting, poly-carbonate has to be the strongest material that does not shatter with high impact sounds.
+Complete wrap-around glasses is the safest option when it comes to style since they leave no gap for any kind of unwanted particles to enter your eyes.

 2. Unload Firearms When Not in Use

 When your firearms aren’t in use, it’s best to keep them unloaded.
 Experts suggest that you use trigger locks and guards when your arms are not being used.
 If you have a loaded gun in your case, do not attempt jumping or crossing terrains or anything that may press the trigger on its own.

 The only ammunition you should be carrying is of the caliber you’ll be shooting.
 Two-handed guns are the best option when it comes to hunting, considering the control and speed they have to offer, allowing you to shoot quickly in thick weed growth and bushes as well.
 It’s best to know your gun well before you head out since that will give you a fair idea of its mechanics.